andrew/ultimate-awesome/README.md

 - [awesome-romhacking](https://github.com/btelwy/awesome-romhacking) - An awesome list of epic resources related to romhacking for various games and consoles.
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
 - [Awesome-iPhoneBlog.de-List](https://github.com/confluencepoint/Awesome-iPhoneBlog.de-List) - Knowledgebase & Linksammlung der iPhoneblog.de-Slack-Community.
-- [fucking-awesome-elixir](https://github.com/correia-jpv/fucking-awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
-With repository stars⭐ and forks🍴.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [Interview-Preparation](https://github.com/ElizaLo/Interview-Preparation) - Awesome list and code for Interview Preparation based on HackerRank, LeetCode, etc. on Python and C++.
 - [drupal-js](https://github.com/eworx-org/drupal-js) - Best practices to integrate a Drupal 8.x+ backend with a JavaScript framework frontend.